keybase/more-entropy/README.md

 // create a generator, which can provide you with some entropy var c = new m.Generator();

-// get an array of integers with at least 100 bits of entropy: c.get_entropy(100, function(vals) {
+// get an array of integers with at least 100 bits of combined entropy: c.get_entropy(100, function(vals) {
   console.log(vals);
 });